Pylons/pyramid/docs/narr/events.rst

-Either of the above registration examples implies that every time the :mod:`pyramid` framework emits an event object that supplies an :class:`pyramid.interfaces.INewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.
+Either of the above registration examples implies that every time the :mod:`pyramid` framework emits an event object that supplies an :class:`pyramid.events.NewRequest` interface, the ``mysubscriber`` function will be called with an *event* object.

-As you can see, a subscription is made in terms of an :term:`interface`.
-The event object sent to a subscriber will always be an object that possesses an interface.
-The interface itself provides documentation of what attributes of the event are available.
+As you can see, a subscription is made in terms of a *class* (such as :class:`pyramid.events.NewResponse`).
+The event object sent to a subscriber will always be an object that possesses an :term:`interface`.
+For :class:`pyramid.events.NewResponse`, that interface is :class:`pyramid.interfaces.INewResponse`.
+The interface documentation provides information about available attributes and methods of the event objects.

 The return value of a subscriber function is ignored.
 Subscribers to the same event type are not guaranteed to be called in any particular